People living rough in Salmon Arm to receive fire extinguishers, smoke detectors - Salmon Arm Observer

-Just past the anniversary of a man’s death in a fire who was living rough in Salmon Arm, a firefighter has come up with what he hopes will prevent more injuries and losses.
+Just past the anniversary of a man’s death who was living rough in Salmon Arm, a firefighter has come up with what he hopes will prevent more injuries and losses.

+It was on March 5, 2020 that Vinny Larson, who had been living in a camp he’d set up near Buckerfield’s, died in a fire there.

-In addition to the deadly fire in March 2020, on March 4 this year the fire department was called to a blaze between the Foreshore Trail and Lakeshore Road.
-Although the cause was not determined, it was where someone had set up camp.
-Some of their belongings were destroyed.
+In addition to the deadly fire in March 2020, on March 4 this year the fire department was called to a blaze between the Foreshore Trail and Lakeshore Road, just above the railway tracks.
+Although the cause was not determined, it started where someone had set up camp.
+They were not hurt but some of their belongings were destroyed.
+An approaching train was stopped.

-St. Denis went to the Salvation Army to talk about creating an outreach program to provide information on topics such as fire safety.
+Concerned about the increasing numbers of fires around town, St. Denis went to the Salvation Army to talk about creating an outreach program to provide information on fire risks and safety.

 “Even if a small fire did start, they could put it out immediately and not have it lead to a bigger fire or a bigger loss of what they do have.
 It would give them enough time to get… to a safer area,” he said.